cloudmesh-community/sp19-516-121/scala.md

 ```

 The class Person has two fields and one method.
 The primary construcor is
 in the class signature.
+A class has one primary constructor (this is the constructor that
+you define in the signature of the class) and any (including none) number of auxiliary constructors.
+An auxiliary constructor is defined using the keyword `this`.
+All auxiliary constructors must start
+with a call to a preceding auxiliary constructor or the primary constructor.

-Here we override the method toString.
+In the class `Person` above, we override the method toString.
 The method toString is
 a method in the class AnyRef.
 The class AnyRef is the supertype of any refrence type.
 AnyRef is the
 equivalent of java.lang.Object.